pixelgod0/coffeezhs/README.md

 ## Contributors

-Oh My Zsh has a vibrant community of happy users and delightful contributors.
+CoffeeZHS has a vibrant community of happy users and delightful contributors.
 Without all the time and help from our contributors, it wouldn't be so awesome.

 Thank you so much!